thomas051083/psd-psw/_pswlf-2020/0d-professionalpd.md

 ---
 ### <font color="orangered"><b>Professional and Personal Development</b></font>
 <font size="4"><b><i>Digital Literacy</i></b></font>

-<b> With rapid advances in Artificial Intelligence, work will shift from being labour-centric to innovation-driven.
+<br> With rapid advances in Artificial Intelligence, work will shift from being labour-centric to innovation-driven.
 <br> Equip yourself to produce higher-value work requiring judgment, creativity and an interpersonal touch that cannot be easily replaced by machines.
 <br> Learn about applications of trending areas such as:
 <br>∙Computational thinking